 Building trust requires intentional effort in a remote setting because you miss out on spontaneous office interactions.
 It’s essential to be deliberate about creating opportunities for connection through consistent communication, empathy, and clear expectations.
 Regular check-ins and clarifying roles help prevent misunderstandings and keep everyone aligned.

 Remote teams also need structured processes to avoid confusion and ensure accountability.
-When expectations are clear, and processes are transparent, trust is built.
+When expectations are clear and processes are transparent, trust is built.
 Each team member should feel safe and comfortable asking questions and sharing feedback without fear, fostering an environment where everyone is on the same page.

 Actionable Steps for Building Trust in Remote Teams